boraoren-os/react-native-soundcloud-waveform-typescript/README.md

-Creating a simple transform to the SoundCloud's waveforms from the image url
+Creating a simple transform to the SoundCloud's waveforms from the image url for typescript

 ## Show Cases
 ![Alt Text](https://media.giphy.com/media/35EH7lliWnUah8B9Ev/giphy.gif)